Huraqan/immo-eliza-scraping-oracle-estate/README.md

 Our initial solution to resolve duplicate urls also becomes obsolete thanks to Scrapy's built-in dupefilter.

+### Some missing fields
+Dynamically loaded content is likely to be a culprit.
+Further investigation is needed.

 ### 200K!?
 People are talking, saying it might not just be a legend.
 We've figured out a trick, but we're still a long way from those results.